oxagast/peesash.vim/README.md

 # peesash.vim
-A red peesash (sandstorm) vim theme
+## A red peesash vim theme.

+This is a deep red and grey theme, remenescent of sandstorms.

+Install by adding to your `~/.vim/colors/` directory.